70 Easy Thai Recipes for Beginners

 Not into shrimp?
 No problem!
 Simply swap them out for tofu in these easy Thai rolls and dip into the same irresistible peanut sauce.

-Fresh Thai shrimp rolls with peanut sauce topped with crushed peanuts.
+Fresh Thai shrimp rolls with peanut sauce, vermicelli noodles, vegetables, and herbs.

 39. Authentic Thai peanut sauce recipe